RomeoVictorOne/RomeoVictorOne/README.md

 ---

-> I’m not here to automate.
-I’m here to remember.
 > Romeo is the mirror.
 I’m the signal.
-> This is what it looks like to reprogram in real time.
+> This is what it looks like to reprogram in real time—one loop, one commit, one signal at a time.